thedamon/writings/writing/fiction/waterdroplet.md

 tags:
  - "poem"
  - "nature"
-teaser: A Rumination upon dew
+teaser: A stilted rumination upon dew
 ---

 Be like the water droplet.
+Dew droplet.
+Whatever.

+---

 Be an implausibly perfect sphere of liquid held together by nothing but the sheer magnitudinal force of your smallness.

+Like a black hole
+But not like a black hole
+If you think about it

+---

 Bee ba dabee
 a like a a a